top of page

 You can use the brush or your finger to blend the oil pastels and to swipe off the stray pieces of color as you go.

-Try making a rainbow on your rock and/or blending the colors.
 Every rock is unique and has great potential, just like you!

 Distributing rocks is a great way to promote play, empathy and caring.